 Upon recognizing his close proximity to the former President while armed, the guard hastily withdrew, acknowledging the Secret Service agents as he left.
 He pointed out that there was a noticeable gap in security, given that no agents were positioned behind the SUV or guarding the stairwell.
 The guard remarked that, if he had malicious intent, he could have easily opened the SUV door and posed a risk to Obama.

-About a half-hour following the guard’s encounter, his employer requested him to present his credentials and concealed weapon permit to the Secret Service.
+About a half-hour following the guard’s encounter, his employer requested that he present his credentials and concealed weapon permit to the Secret Service.
 After thorough verification, both were confirmed valid.
-According to the guard, the agents appeared mortified by the situation.
+According to the guard, the agents appeared upset by the situation.

 This incident adds to the Secret Service’s growing list of challenges, following two instances earlier this year where individuals were able to bypass multiple security layers in attempts on former President Donald Trump’s life.
 The agency’s competence has been called into question, with Senator Gary Peters noting during a recent Senate Committee hearing on the agency’s lapses, “The consequences of these failures were dire.”